Rumyra/Talk-Web-Audio/README.md

 I don't upload my slides due to some problems I've had with copyright infringement.

 You can find all the slides within the talk in the [index file](https://github.com/Rumyra/Talk-Web-Audio/blob/master/views/index.html) within this build.
-It's just an HTML file so pretty easy to navigate - all my slide notes are there, as well within the markup.
+It's just an HTML file so pretty easy to navigate - all my slide notes are there as well, within the markup.

 For each conference I branch, so just choose the correct branch for the correct index (no two talks are the same).